SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom - 21C Ingest Probe Monitoring Controller.md

 When the element has been created, several things need to be configured on the **Configurations** page:

 - **Probe Polling Interval**: Determines how frequently the Manager needs to poll the probes.
-The range is *5 seconds* up to *2 minutes*.Note that the probe info is instantly pushed towards the Manager.
+The range is *5 seconds* up to *2 minutes*.
+  Note that the probe info is instantly pushed towards the Manager.
 This polling interval is purely intended for sync/fallback purposes.

 - **Automatic Clean Up Delay**: The hysteresis time that the failure must be active in order for the automatic rediscovery to take place.
-When the delay has passed, the script will check the current state again and perform the rediscovery only if it is still necessary.This hysteresis makes it possible to ignore short outages or brief temporary streams.
+When the delay has passed, the script will check the current state again and perform the rediscovery only if it is still necessary.
+  This hysteresis makes it possible to ignore short outages or brief temporary streams.
 When this setting is disabled, automatic rediscovery will take place as soon as a failure comes in (in case the channel is monitored and running in Auto mode).

 - **QoS on Hysteresis Time**: The time to wait before an outage is taken into account.
 Note that when an outage is taken into account, the full time will be counted for the QoS statistics.